Denperidge-Redpencil/app-mu-info-archive/README.md

 You can shut down using `docker-compose stop` and remove everything using `docker-compose rm`.

 ## Reference
+Please also check the docstrings and typing included in the code!

 ### Repo model
 This is defined in [config/resources/domain.lisp](config/resources/domain.lisp) and [the Repo class](app/Repo.py).
 Here's a human-readable overview!
 | Attribute          | Type             | Description |